 For a classification of spin representations with this property see at spin representations the sections real irreducible spin representations in Lorentz signature and super Poincaré brackets.
+For explicit construction in components see at Majorana spinor the section The spinor pairing to vectors.

 The super Poincaré Lie algebra of -dimensional Minkowski spacetime with respect to the spin representation with symmetric and -equivariant pairing is the super Lie algebra extension of the Poincaré Lie algebra by (the vector space underlying taken in odd degree)